Agreement on Climate Change, Trade and Sustainability (ACCTS) negotiations

 Liberalisation of environmental goods and services products mean they will become cheaper to buy in each of the ACCTS countries – accelerating access and uptake, and so helping to improve the environment.

 Disciplines to eliminate fossil fuel subsidies will help remove the perverse effects of these environmentally harmful and socially regressive subsidies.
 This has the potential to deliver many trade, economic, social and environmental benefits.

-The development of guidelines for voluntary eco-labelling programmes and associated mechanisms to encourage their promotion and application
+The development of guidelines to inform the development and implmentation of voluntary eco-labelling programmes and associated mechanisms to encourage their promotion and application

 This will help support the development of high-integrity eco-labels that are transparent in their criteria and meaningful to consumers.

 The parties will also be able to put forward other issues for consideration, either in the initial phase of the negotiations or afterwards through the ‘living agreement’ concept.

 How does this fit in with other initiatives in these areas?